EZMA1L/Liam-ENGR-103-Final-Project/README.md

 > right_Pressed: used to break out of large for loop in user input program
 > clear_Pixels: used to turn off all neopixels once when switching back to game from standby mode

-int level_Win = 0;              // used to determine whether the player won the level or gets sent back to level 1 int game_Level = 0;             // used to tell the user & program what level of the game they are on int game_Level_Save = 0;        // used by Mode 1, also known as error code 1, where user interrupts game while it is displaying pattern to play int game_Difficulty = 2;        // used to tell the light pattern code and user input code how many times to display lights and how many times to check for input int game_Difficulty_Input = 0;  // used in user input section to be able to skip the rest of light pattern showing if correct input already played int light_Pattern_Stage = 0;    // used by game and user input arrays to input game and user left/right side (1 or 2) integer values into corresponding array slot int user_Matched_Pattern = 0;   // used in user input section to set an int value for the number of left and right inputs that match game_Matched_Pattern int game_Matched_Pattern = 0;   // used in user input section to set a stacking int value (1 for left, 2 for right) for every pattern in array game_Pattern_Int
 `
+int level_Win = 0; int game_Level = 0;
 `
+> level_Win: used to determine whether the player won the level or gets sent back to level 1.
+> game_Level: used to tell the user & program what level of the game they are on

+`
+int game_Difficulty = 2;
+int game_Difficulty_Input = 0;
+`
+> game_Difficulty: used to tell the light pattern code and user input code how many times to display lights and how many times to check for input
+> game_Difficulty_Input: used in user input section to be able to skip the rest of light pattern showing if correct input already played
+`
+int light_Pattern_Stage = 0;
+int user_Matched_Pattern = 0;
+int game_Matched_Pattern = 0;
+`
+> light_Pattern_Stage: used by game and user input arrays to input game and user left/right side (1 or 2) integer values into corresponding array slot
+> user_Matched_Pattern: used in user input section to set an int value for the number of left and right inputs that match game_Matched_Pattern
+> game_Matched_Pattern: used in user input section to set a stacking int value (1 for left, 2 for right) for every pattern in array game_Pattern_Int

 int left_Leds[] = { 0, 1, 2, 3, 4 };                   // array for various lighting patterns utilizing the left side neopixels of the CircuitPlayground
 int right_Leds[] = { 5, 6, 7, 8, 9 };                  // array for various lighting patterns utilizing the right side neopixels of the CircuitPlayground
 int leds[] = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };         // array used for various setting of all neopixels on/to a certain color within code